 Our clients for the Vintage Modern Garage project contacted us in early spring 2016 to assist with the design for a new large-scale, freestanding workshop to compliment their 1950’s Midcentury Modern residence that they had just recently acquired in the Lakeside neighborhood on the northwest side of Indianapolis.
 They were looking for the right architect to match their overall aesthetic initially for the garage.
 In addition, they needed oversight of the primary residence renovations, including interiors.
 So, HAUS assisted with an overall master plan respecting the Midcentury spirit of the original home and site.

 The new garage location was to replace a former in-ground swimming pool that had just recently been removed.
 The topography of the site and garage location was a challenge, but these unique challenges usually help inspire something extra in the end product, and we saw great potential for refinement at this already established property.
 This home has an intriguing story that we will let our clients tell later, but they essentially rescued the property from its prior illicit occupancy, with a prior owner extraction involving the DEA.

-Before contacting HAUS, a general contractor and landscape designer/builder had already been hired.
+Before contacting HAUS, client had already hired a general contractor and landscape designer/builder.
 One of the biggest project priorities was budget.
-They had already begun some design scopes with the contractor and landscape company – and were looking for help to achieve strong architectural design concepts to compliment their vision for the Midcentury Modern site.
-We are happy that we were invited to participate with the team and help our clients achieve the vision for workshop and residence enhancements outside to inside.
+They had already begun some design scopes with the contractor and landscape company.
+However, they felt they needed more help to achieve strong architectural design concepts to compliment their vision for the Midcentury Modern site.
+We are happy that client invited us to help.
+Helping achieve a comprehensive design vision is what we do best.